Electrical Engineering Technician

 Education Pathways

-Graduates of this Electrical Engineering Technician diploma program have the opportunity to apply learning achieved at Centennial toward further study at the degree level.
-Listed below are the degrees from partnering institutions that are available for this program.
+Graduates of this diploma program have the opportunity to apply learning achieved at Centennial College for credits toward further study at the degree level.

 For pathways to other Ontario post-secondary institutions, please visit ONTransfer.